carbon-language/carbon-lang/docs/design/sum_types.md

 `choice` declarations are a convenience shorthand for common use cases, but they have limited flexibility.
-There is no way to control the representation of a `choice` type, or define methods or other members for it (although you can extend it to implement interfaces, using
+There is no way to control the representation of a `choice` type, or define methods or other members for it (although you can extend it to implement interfaces, using an
 [`external impl`](generics/overview.md#implementing-interfaces) or
 [`adapter`](generics/overview.md#adapting-types)).
 However, a `class` type can be extended to behave like a sum type.
 This is much more verbose than a `choice`